Caulophyllum is a hardy perennial that reaches heights of 50 to 90 cm (20 to 36 inches).

 Caulophyllum; Blue Cohosh Berries by Joshua Mayer.

-Further plants can be created by dividing the plants in early autumn or by taking cuttings from the roots (complete with rhizomes).
-Do not eat these plants as many people have used blue cohosh to induce labor!
+Further plants can be created by dividing the plants in early autumn.
+Alternatively take cuttings from the roots (complete with rhizomes).
+Do not eat these plants as blue cohosh can induce labor!